OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ### Import the Postman Environment

+**📝 Note: In order to import collections and environments, you must log in to the Postman application.
+If you do not already have an account, you can register for free at https://www.postman.com/**

 1. In the VM, launch the Postman app (an orange circular icon) from the taskbar of your VM.

 2. Click the `Import` button on the top left of the application.